Deforming cyclic covers in towers: Hurwitz tree

-Obviously, $\Phi$ induces a $\mathbb{Z}/p$-cover of the boundary $\spec R[[X]]\{X^{-1}\}$ of the disc $\spec R[[X]]$.
 Let $h$ be the conductor, and $\delta$ be the depth of this cover.
-Following the exact procedure from \cite[\S 4.2]{2020arXiv200203719D}, one can construct a Hurwitz tree $\mathcal{T}$ from the dual graph of its semi-stable model (as discussed in \S \ref{secsemistablemodel}) and the refined Swan conductors.
+As discussed in \S \ref{secsemistablemodel}, there exists a semi-stable model of $C$ corresponding to $\mathcal{D}$'s interior and $\Phi$'s branch locus.
+The dual graph of its special fiber $\overline{C}$ forms a decorated tree $T=(V,E)$.
+For each vertex $v$ in $T$, we denote by $U_v \subset C^{\an}$ the affinoid subdomain with reduction $\overline{U}_v$, which can be thought of as a punctured disc.
+Following the exact procedure from \cite[\S 4.2]{2020arXiv200203719D}, one can construct a Hurwitz tree $\mathcal{T}$ from the dual graph and the refined Swan conductors.
 More precisely, the data of $\mathcal{T}$ are as in Table \ref{tab:covertotree}.
 See also \cite{MR2254623} \cite{MR2534115}.